-I will focus on the activities that we did since they were pretty good, and they can be used in any lesson when we want to discover a new culture or holiday.
+I will focus on the activities that we did since they were pretty good.
+Most of them can be used in any lesson to discover a new culture or holiday.

 We were separated into two groups, and the group who selected more correct pieces of paper won in the end.
-The game was very competitive and very fun, and I believe it can be used with older learners as well, basically with any topic.
+The game was very competitive and fun, and I believe I can use the game with older learners as well, basically with any topic.
 I would continue with a photo description to further practice English with new words.

 The next thing we did was listening.
-We watched a video about Thanksgiving traditions and history, and we had a task to fill the blanks, and then sequence the events in the order they were presented in the video.
-There was one more task with sorting, where we had to sort the food from the original Thanksgiving, and the modern Thanksgiving mentioned in the video.
+We watched a video about Thanksgiving traditions and history.
+Then we filled the blanks and sequenced the events in the order presented in the video.
+There was one more task with sorting, where we sorted the food from the original Thanksgiving and the modern Thanksgiving mentioned in the video.

-After the sequencing and sorting, we made a turkey and all of us added one thing we are thankful for.
+After the sequencing and sorting, we made a turkey, and all of us added one thing we are thankful for.
 This activity is easy, and it is good for reviewing vocabulary and spelling.
 Immediately after we started making costumes – in this case, we focused on masks and hats.
-To inspire us to create our masks, we were given the script of the play, and we were able to choose which character do we want to be, which is important when it comes to motivating young learners to participate.
-We knew our names and based on them, we were able to create an individualized Native American headdress to match our character.
+To inspire us to create our masks, we had a script for a Thanksgiving play.
+We chose which characters we want to be, which is important for motivating young learners to participate.
+We knew our names, and based on them, we could create an individualized Native American headdress to match our character.

-When we completed, we started acting out the play, first with the scripts, and then, finally, without scripts.
-If I ever use plays in holiday lessons, I will definitely do some guided reading first and then demonstration to stress how important body language and intonation is.
+When we completed, we started acting out the play, first with the scripts and finally without scripts.
+If I ever use plays in holiday lessons, I will definitely do some guided reading first and then demonstrate how important body language and intonation are.

 The play was focused around the first meeting between the British and the Native Americans, and I believe the British characters had longer lines than Native Americans, which is a great idea if we want all the children to participate in case some children have a bit lower level of English.